 The attack group would comprise 18 specially-adapted Lightnings, the aircraft fitted with extra 165-gallon and 310-gallon fuel tanks.
 Two pairs of P-38s would form the ‘Kill Section’ tasked with destroying Yamamoto’s aircraft.
 The first pair comprised Captain Tom Lanphier and Lt Rex Barber as his wingman.
 Barber had already created quite a name for himself by sinking a Japanese destroyer, the symbol of which he had painted alongside the conventional kills on his aircraft’s nose.
 Lt Jim McLanahan and Lt Joe Moore made up the second pair, while the other Lightnings would be responsible for providing overhead cover and tackling the enemy’s escort flight.

 Mitchell gathered his men on the evening of 17 April and told them they were about to take part in a sortie that could, with determination and an awful lot of luck, change the course of the war.
-Having witnessed the aircraft adaptations, and knowing that the target was something big, the men had little rest before pre-mission briefing at 06:00, 18 April.
+Having witnessed the aircraft adaptations, and knowing the target was something important, the men had little rest before pre-mission briefing at 06:00, 18 April.
 Mitchell now unveiled the operation's details to a hushed audience, stressing how important the mission was and making it crystal clear that attacking Yamamoto’s aircraft was priority number one, even if their own lives were at risk.
 Not one to pull any punches, he added ‘the chances of complete success are perhaps one in a thousand’.
 With Pearl Harbor still at the forefront of American minds when it came to Yamamoto, the mission was codenamed ‘Operation Vengeance’.

 The P-38s took off at 07:25.
 However, McLanahan blew a tire in taxiing and had to abort, while Moore developed problems with his external fuel tanks soon afterwards and was forced to return to base.
 It was not an auspicious start.
 Mitchell replaced the two pilots from the Kill Section with Lt Besby Holmes and Lt Ray Hine; Holmes had combat experience, Hine did not.
 The tense low-level journey was both nerve-jangling and dull at the same time and Barber admitted this many years later.
 ‘For us, the flight was almost boring,’ he recalled.
 Captain Doug Canning, a pilot in the covering group, whiled away the time by counting the number of sharks he could spot and even managed to note a pod of whales.* Mitchell and his men arrived at the target area at 09:34, almost exactly 2hrs and 25mins from take-off and just one minute before the enemy's estimated time of arrival, a testament to the Mitchell’s exceptional navigational skills that day.
 Craning their necks and looking for the enemy, nothing could be seen until Canning broke radio silence, shouting ‘bogies 11 O’clock high!’